 It was beautiful waking up to these views every morning,

 Actually, the whole property is very pretty at dusk.

 Don’t miss the really cool hotel signs!
-There is one located in front and back of the hotel.
+There is one located in the front and back of the hotel.
 This one is at the back and the easiest one to photograph.

 Why It Won